 - 1/4-1/2 pound serranos, stems removed (about 3-4 small serranos)

 - Place the tomatillos and serranos in a medium-size pot with about a cup of water.

 - Bring to a boil, lower heat and simmer until the tomatillos and serranos are tender, about 25-30 minutes.
 The tomatillo skins will look stretched and like they’re about to burst.

-- Place everything in a high powered blender, such as a Vitamix, and thoroughly mix.
+- Place all the ingredients, except the water, in a high powered blender (such as a food processor or Vitamix) and thoroughly mix.